GeoscienceAustralia/sira/README.md

 The following are some key features of this tool:

-- Written in Python: It is written in Python, and there is no dependency on proprietary tools.
+- Open Source: It is written in Python, and there is no dependency on proprietary tools.
 It should run on OS X, Windows, and Linux platforms.